21 Best Fishing Spots Near San Diego

 Lake Miramar (also known as Miramar Reservoir) is stocked with catchable rainbow trout in the cooler months.

-The reservoir is known to produce some of the biggest largemouth bass in the world, producing at least five that were ranked within top 25 of the biggest largemouth bass ever caught.
+The reservoir is known to produce some of the biggest largemouth bass in the world, producing at least five that were ranked within the top 25 of the biggest largemouth bass ever caught.

-Lake Miramar anglers also can catch crappie, catfish, bluegill, sunfish and carp.
+Lake Miramar anglers can also catch crappie, catfish, bluegill, sunfish and carp.

 Note that at this writing, the lake is currently infested with quagga mussels, so be sure to disinfect any equipment that comes into contact with the reservoir water.